-- (b) Employees shall be credited eight hours of annual leave (unless otherwise specified), for each legal holiday set forth in this section.
-In order to obtain this eight hours of leave, Employees must remain on active status as an employee of the County through the day on which the holiday is observed by the County.
-When on leave for legal holidays set forth in this section, employees may elect to take annual leave, compensatory leave, or personal leave. - (c) If Thanksgiving Day, Christmas Day, or the Fourth of July holiday falls on a normally scheduled work day, all Employees except those permanently assigned to the Communications Division, Patrol/K-9 must take a day of annual leave, compensatory leave, or personal leave for each of those days. - (d) Employees who are permanently assigned to the Communications Division, Patrol/K-9, and who are scheduled and required to work dayshift or nightshift on Thanksgiving and/or Christmas day, will be credited a minimum of eight hours of annual leave for each holiday plus any additional hours worked during the particular shift.
+- (b) Members shall be credited eight hours of annual leave(unless otherwise specified), for each legal holiday set forth in this section.
+In order to obtain this eight hours of leave, employees must remain on active status as an employee of the County through the day on which the holiday is observed by the County.
+When on leave for legal holidays set forth in this section, members may elect to take annual leave, compensatory leave, or personal leave. - (c) If Thanksgiving Day, Christmas Day, or the Fourth of July holiday falls on a normally scheduled work day, all employees except those permanently assigned to Patrol/K-9 must take a day of annual leave, compensatory leave, or personal leave for each of those days.

-(e) Employees who are permanently assigned to the Communications Division, Patrol/K-9, and who are scheduled and required to work nightshift on Christmas Eve will be credited the number of hours of annual leave they were required to work.
+- (d) Members who are permanently assigned to Patrol/K-9, and who are scheduled and required to work dayshift or nightshift on Thanksgiving and/or Christmas day, will be credited a minimum of eight hours of annual leave for each holiday plus any additional hours worked during the particular shift. - (e) Members who are permanently assigned to Patrol/K-9, and who are scheduled and required to work nightshift on Christmas Eve will be credited the number of hours of annual leave they were required to work.